-It’s easy to book a bargain bed in the Lake District – you just have to plan in advance.
+The perennially popular Lake District has no end of hotels and accomodation, but as is the way with touristic spots, much of it can be overpriced.
+Luckily, it’s still easy to book a bargain bed in the Lake District – you just have to plan in advance.
 But even at the last minute, there’s a good mix of budget hotels, hostels, pubs with rooms (they're even better than the pubs in London) and B&Bs to be had.
-Steer clear of the tourist hotspots (even the lesser-known places are lovely in the Lakes) and you’ll find somewhere to lay your head.
+Steer clear of the tourist hotspots (even the lesser-known places are lovely in the Lakes), and you’ll find somewhere great and cheap to lay your head.
 Here’s our pick of the best cheap hotels in the Lake District.

 The Lake District’s best cheap hotels

-Endearingly, mud is clearly not a problem here – walkers, cyclists and dogs are made very welcome at this traditional whitewashed inn.
-There are 20 rooms, all with TVs, free wifi and en suite bathrooms, and a large garden, all set in a quiet location in the Eskdale Valley.
-A cosy bar has local ales and an open fire, and big breakfasts are included in the room rate.
+Mud doesn’t both the hosts here: hikers, cyclists and their dogs are all made very welcome at this traditional, whitewashed inn.
+It has 20 rooms, all with TVs, free wi-fi and en-suite bathrooms, plus a large garden, all set in a quiet location in the Eskdale Valley.
+A cosy bar has local ales and an open fire to offer, and big slap-up breakfasts are included in the room rate.

-Just off the M6, this is a bargain pitstop a short drive from countless Lake District attractions and just ten miles from the edge of the National Park.
-Rates start at around £40, parking and wifi are free, and family rooms are available.
-All bedrooms have flatscreen TVs, tea- and coffee-making facilities and en suite bathrooms (with bath and shower).
-Dogs are welcome for a one-off £10 fee, and the location – next to Killington Lake – means it’s easy to exercise them.
+This bargain pitstop is just off the M6, a short drive from many Lake District attractions, and little more than ten miles from the edge of the National Park.
+Rates are highly competitive, while parking and wi-fi are free.
+Family rooms are available.
+All rooms have flatscreen TVs, tea and coffee-making facilities and en-suite bathrooms (with bath and shower).
+Dogs are welcome for a one-off £10 fee, and the location, just beside to Killington Lake, means it’s easy to send them out for a stroll.

-Bargain hunters with a thing for quirky hotels will be in heaven here.
-On the western edge of the Lake District National Park, the Ennerdale is an old fashioned hotel in five acres of garden.
-The 30 en suite bedrooms include several family rooms, and one has a four-poster.
-There’s a bar and a formal restaurant, parking and wifi are free, and dogs are welcome too.
+If you like quirky, offbeat hotels – but a bargain with them – then you’ll love this spot on the western edge of the Lake District National Park.
+The Ennerdale is an old-fashioned hotel in five acres of land.
+It has 30 en-suite bedrooms, including a fair few family rooms, and one with a four-poster.
+There’s a bar and a formal restaurant, parking and wi-fi are free.
+Dogs are welcome too.

-This recently built B&B hotel (2010) is in a beautiful setting, with Thirlmere reservoir just ten minutes’ walk away; more adventurous walkers will appreciate that Helvellyn can be accessed on foot too.
-Parking and wifi are free; neat rooms are well-equipped (TVs, en suite bathrooms with showers) and the room rate includes a continental breakfast.
+This hotel is a recent addition to the Lake District: it was only built in 2010.
+It’s in a splendid setting, with Thirlmere reservoir only a ten-minute walk away.
+More adventurous walkers will be pleased to hear that Helvellyn can be reached by foot too.
+Parking and wi-fi are free; neat rooms are well-equipped (TVs, en suite bathrooms with showers) and the room rate includes a continental breakfast.
 There’s a bar, and an all-day coffee shop.
-Dogs are made very welcome (£10 a night, or a £15 one-off fee if staying longer).
+Dogs are made very welcome, although you’ll need to pay a small extra fee.

-The knockout location is what really sells this youth hostel – it’s by the lake and surrounded by mountains (the famous Haystacks walk can be done from the door), but civilisation is only a short walk away in the form of Buttermere village.
-There are dorms, private rooms (including family rooms) and camping pitches; a bed for the night starts at £15.
+The knockout location is this youth hostel’s biggest strength – it’s by the lake and surrounded by mountains.
+The famous Haystacks walk can be done from the door, but advantageously, civilisation is still only a short walk away in the form of Buttermere village.
+There are dorms, private rooms (including family rooms) and camping pitches.
 You can self-cater or eat in the bar/restaurant, where a cooked breakfast is served.
-Wifi is free in public areas.
+Wi-fi is free in public areas.